pelithne/k8s/workshop.md

 kubectl apply -f azure-vote-all-in-one-redis.yaml
 ````

 Note how only the azure-vote-front deployment is *configured* while the others are *unchanged*.
 This is because the changes made to the manifest only impacts the azure-vote-front deployment.
-In other words, only the necessary things are changed, while the rest are untouched.
+In other words, only the necessary things are changed, while the rest are left untouched.
 ````
 deployment.apps/azure-vote-back unchanged
 service/azure-vote-back unchanged